1bazooka/evm-tools/token-sniffer/README.md

 # Info

-When a new PairCreated event is discovered, Token Sniffer will log the contract addresses of both tokens in the pair, along with thier symbols.
-This information is then formatted and sent to a discord channel using the webhook defined in the config.json file.
-The example config.json file is set up for Binance Smart Chain, but Token Sniffer will work on any EVM compatible blockhain as long as the config is properly updated.
-Token Sniffer will log to STDOUT, and syslog.
+When there is a new PairCreated event log the contract addresses of both tokens in the pair, along with thier symbols.
+Format this information and send to a discord channel using the webhook defined in the config file.
+The example bsc.json config file is set up for Binance Smart Chain, but this program will work on any EVM compatible blockhain as long as the config is properly updated.
+Logs to STDOUT, and syslog.

 * Example Log: